ibm-cloud-docs/solution-tutorials/multi-region-k8s-cis.md

    ```
    {: pre}

-### Deploy the application to the Kubernetes clusters
+### Deploy the application to the Kubernetes cluster

 At that stage, the cluster should be ready.
 You can check its status in the [{{site.data.keyword.containershort_notm}}](https://console.bluemix.net/containers-kubernetes/clusters) console.